Nutrien (NTR) Falls More Steeply Than Broader Market: What Investors Need to Know

-The producer of potash and other fertilizers's stock has dropped by 3.51% in the past month, exceeding the Basic Materials sector's loss of 4.1% and lagging the S&P 500's loss of 2.35%.
+The the stock of producer of potash and other fertilizers has fallen by 0.86% in the past month, leading the Basic Materials sector's loss of 4.49% and the S&P 500's loss of 1.57%.

-Investors will be eagerly watching for the performance of Nutrien in its upcoming earnings disclosure.
-The company's earnings report is set to be unveiled on November 1, 2023.
-On that day, Nutrien is projected to report earnings of $0.73 per share, which would represent a year-over-year decline of 70.92%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.7 billion, down 30.34% from the prior-year quarter.
+Market participants will be closely following the financial results of Nutrien in its upcoming release.
+The company plans to announce its earnings on November 1, 2023.
+In that report, analysts expect Nutrien to post earnings of $0.73 per share.
+This would mark a year-over-year decline of 70.92%.
+Alongside, our most recent consensus estimate is anticipating revenue of $5.7 billion, indicating a 30.34% downward movement from the same quarter last year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $5.46 per share and revenue of $28.63 billion, indicating changes of -58.61% and -24.43%, respectively, compared to the previous year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $5.46 per share and a revenue of $28.63 billion, signifying shifts of -58.61% and -24.43%, respectively, from the last year.

-Any recent changes to analyst estimates for Nutrien should also be noted by investors.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Nutrien.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.43% upward.
-At present, Nutrien boasts a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.43% higher.
+Nutrien is holding a Zacks Rank of #3 (Hold) right now.

-With respect to valuation, Nutrien is currently being traded at a Forward P/E ratio of 11.12.
-Its industry sports an average Forward P/E of 10.82, so one might conclude that Nutrien is trading at a premium comparatively.
+Digging into valuation, Nutrien currently has a Forward P/E ratio of 11.41.
+This signifies a premium in comparison to the average Forward P/E of 11.13 for its industry.

-It is also worth noting that NTR currently has a PEG ratio of 1.39.
+One should further note that NTR currently holds a PEG ratio of 1.43.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-As of the close of trade yesterday, the Fertilizers industry held an average PEG ratio of 1.39.
+The Fertilizers industry had an average PEG ratio of 1.43 as trading concluded yesterday.

 The Fertilizers industry is part of the Basic Materials sector.
-At present, this industry carries a Zacks Industry Rank of 83, placing it within the top 33% of over 250 industries.
+Currently, this industry holds a Zacks Industry Rank of 102, positioning it in the top 41% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report